Vassal

-A vassal or liege subject is a person regarded as having a mutual obligation to a lord or monarch, in the context of the feudal system in medieval Europe.
+A vassal or liege subject is a person regarded as having a mutual obligation to a lord or monarch, in the context of the feudal system in medieval Europe and elsewhere.
 While the subordinate party is called a vassal, the dominant party is called a suzerain.
 The rights and obligations of a vassal are called vassalage, while the rights and obligations of a suzerain are called suzerainty.

 The obligations of a vassal often included military support by knights in exchange for certain privileges, usually including land held as a tenant or fief.
-The term is also applied to similar arrangements in other feudal societies.

-In contrast, fealty (fidelitas) was sworn, unconditional loyalty to a monarch.
+In contrast, fealty (fidelitas) is sworn, unconditional loyalty to a monarch.